ARWL2016/ps-webpack-eames-2/README.md

 ####Packages
 1. webpack (-g)
-2. webpack-dev-server (-g) - with hot reloading
+2. webpack-dev-server (-g)
+3. css-loader
+4. style-loader

 ---
 ####Adding CSS to the Build
 *Conventionally, we include css with a link ref inside `index.html`.
 But with webpack, we can include css in the js module system using a require statement and loaders.
 App.js becomes the root of our project instead of index.html.*
 1. `npm install style-loader css-loader --save-dev`
 2. remove style links from `index.html`
 3. In `webpack.config` under `module.rules` create a new loader object as before, with test, exclude and loader properties.